javiercri/synthetic-checker/docs/pkg/config/README.md

 ## type [K8sPing](<https://github.com/luisdavim/synthetic-checker/blob/main/pkg/config/config.go#L165-L176>)

-K8sPing is a conntivity check that will try to connect to all Pods matching the selector
+K8sPing is a connectivity check that will try to connect to all Pods matching the selector

 ```go
 type K8sPing struct {